code16/sharp/docs/pages/filters.md

 ## Filter search

-If you need to add a search textfield on top of your filter list, it's as simple as defining this function:
+If you need to add a search textfield on top of your filter list, define this function:

 ```php
 public function isSearchable()